 Our work broadly fits into five main areas:

-1) Development: We work with a range of partner organizations to identify gaps in service provision and work to support emerging needs locally.
+1) Development: We work with a range of partner organisations to identify gaps in service provision and work to support emerging needs locally.

 2) Support: We provide a wide range of support from information services such as newsletters and the website to meeting room hire, funding advice, quality standards, governance, policies and trustee support.

-3) Networking: We support organizations to share information, ideas, expertise and knowledge, and to work collaboratively where appropriate through a range of local networks.
+3) Networking: We support organisations to share information, ideas, expertise and knowledge, and to work collaboratively where appropriate through a range of local networks.

 5) Strategic Partnership Work: We work with a range of local organizations and partnerships to shape the delivery of relevant projects, services, and research.
-Like many CVSs, 3VA is a membership organization with more than 540 members across Eastbourne, Lewes District and Wealden.
+Like many CVSs, 3VA is a membership organisation with more than 560 members across Eastbourne, Lewes District and Wealden.

 3VA's core work is supported by East Sussex County Council, Eastbourne Borough Council, Lewes District Council, Wealden District Council and NHS East Sussex Downs and Weald.
 We also have specific projects funded by The BIG Lottery.